lionax/wp-editor/readme.md

 7. After WordPress installs the theme, click Activate.
 8. You've successfully installed your new theme!

-### Frequently Asked Questions
+## Frequently Asked Questions

-## I need help!
+### I need help!
 What should I do?

-Leave an issue at the github repo github.de/lionax/wp-editor.
+Leave an issue at the github repo github.de/lionax/wp-wedge.
 Or leave a comment at the blog post on 8api.de.
-Questions on features before Version 1.1.3 can be answered by the great people at the support forum of array.is.
+Questions on features before Version 1.0 can be answered by the great people at the support forum of array.is.

-## Screenshots
+## Change Log

-1. The theme home page filled with demo content.
+**1.0.0 - 26.01.2016**

-### Change Log
+## Change Log (Prior to Wedge 1.0: Editor)
 **1.1.3 - 9/16/15**
-* Ported improvements from WordPress.com version of Editor.
+* Ported improvements from WordPress.com version of Wedge.
 Adds accessibility improvements, social links menu (see here for use: https://en.support.wordpress.com/menus/social-links-menu/) and general file cleanup.
 * Added link post format.
 * Fixed byline appearance on index.